gabriele-inghirami/compute_dNdy_and_dNdpT_from_oscar2013_files/README.md

 Usage: `python3 compute_dNdy_and_dNdpT_from_oscar_file.py [-h] [--output OUTPUT] [--verbose] inputs [inputs ...]`

 positional arguments:
-  inputs                Oscar 2013 input files
+  inputs                Oscar 2013 input files (it can be just one filename path or many, separated by spaces)

 options:
   -h, --help            show this help message and exit